 Iris is a prizewinner of international piano competitions, including the Stravinsky Awards and Young Keyboard Artists Association International Piano Competitions.
 She is a recipient of the Yale University Bruce Simonds Scholarship Award for outstanding performance in solo and chamber literature, as well as a PBD Music Scholarship.

-Dr. Perry is the pianist of the Hobart Piano Trio with violinist Kathleen Butler-Hopkins and cellist Joseph Kimura.
-In demand as a chamber musician and collaborative musician, Dr. Perry frequently performs with singers, woodwind, brass and string players and has participated in various music festivals including American Institute of Musical Studies (AIMS) and Holland Music Sessions.
+Dr. Perry is the pianist of the Hobart Trio with violinist Kathleen Butler-Hopkins and cellist Joseph Kimura.
+A chamber ensemble in residence at William Paterson University, the Hobart Trio frequently performs in academic and community settings.
+In demand as a chamber musician and collaborative musician, Dr. Perry has participated in various music festivals including American Institute of Musical Studies (AIMS) and Holland Music Sessions.
 She is a regular adjudicator in piano festivals and competitions affiliated with National Guild of Music Auditions, Music Teachers National Association (MTNA), NJ Music Educators Association (NJMEA), NJ Federation of Music Clubs (NJFMC) and Associated Music Teachers' League (AMTL).

 Strongly committed to music education, Dr. Perry is currently a professor at Westminster Choir College of Rider University, Bergen Community College and William Paterson University, where she is also the director of Music Admissions.
 For more information about the Department of Music at William Paterson University and the music degree programs offered, please visit www.wpunj.edu/music.
 Dr. Perry was the founding Executive Director of the William Paterson Academy of Music (WPAM) www.wpunj.edu/wpam, a music school offering classes and lessons for pre-college and adult students taught by Department of Music faculty and students.
 Here is an article about it: http://www.northjersey.com/news/education/wpu-opens-academy-of-music-for-children-adults-1.1459313